hasindu2008/slow5tools/docs/archive.md

 	if [ ${NUM_READS} -ne ${NUM_SLOW5_READS} ]
 	then
-		echo "ERROR: fall back sanity check also failed. $NUM_READS in FAST5, but $NUM_SLOW5_READS reads in SLOW5" exit 1
+		echo "ERROR: Sanity check also failed. $NUM_READS in FAST5, but $NUM_SLOW5_READS reads in SLOW5" exit 1
 	else
 		echo "$NUM_READS in FAST5, $NUM_SLOW5_READS reads in SLOW5"